stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/txtsaveoptionsbase/get_exportheadersfootersmode/_index.md

 ## TxtSaveOptionsBase.get_ExportHeadersFootersMode method

 Specifies the way headers and footers are exported to the text formats.
-Default value is PrimaryOnly.
+Default value is **PrimaryOnly**.